Details.

 Sarah Lynn Rees

-Sarah Lynn Rees is a Palawa woman descending from the Plangermaireener and Trawlwoolway people of north-east Tasmania.
+Sarah Lynn Rees is a Palawa woman descending from the Plangermaireener and Trawlwoolway people of North-East Tasmania.
+Based in Birrarung-ga (Melbourne), she is an architectural practitioner, academic and writer.
+She is also prominent advocate and advisor with a firm commitment to Indigenising the built environment.

 Dillon Kombumerri